-In 1342-3 King Edward III precipitated the first and the worst of world scale financial crises.
+In 1342-3 King Edward III was blamed for precipitating the first and the worst of world scale financial crises.
 He committed the unforgivable sin of defaulting on his depts.

 His actions destroyed the incredible wealthy Florentine banks of Bardi, Peruzzi and Acciaiuoli, thereby disrupting trade and committing the world to decades of deprivation.

 The financial world blamed him personally for their crisis.
 They decided to make an example of him.There is however a different way of interpreting events— that the crisis was an inevitable by product of trading practices.
 It is perhaps slightly surprising that the king of England was in dept to Italian banks

 The Trade Routesin the early Middle Ages Silk and spices were rare commodities in Europe.
 On the other hand fur, glass and wool were rare commodities outside of Europe.
 On the basis of this disparity, the spice and silk trade routes had been opened up long before the rise of the Roman Empire.
 The spice route led through Egypt and Arabia to the Arabian sea.
 Then, as today the spices; pepper, cinnamon, cloves,nutmeg,ginger and turmeric enhanced the flavour of food.
 The only source was in the far east and the trading activity was frenetic.
 Taking advantage of the seasonal winds Arab Traders sailed the arabian sea to reach the east cost of Africa and the western coast of India.
 From India came the spices. it was known that they did not originate in India but came from further east.

 African FragranciesFrom Africa came the equally highly valued Frankincense and Myrrh.
 A measure of their worth may be gained from the fact that these were the gifts reputed to have been brought from the east to the newborn Jesus.